UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 Now we see that the `most_at_home` and `most_at_work` columns are both `int64` (which is a numeric data type)!
+Note that we were careful here and created a new data frame object `official_langs_numeric`.
+Since `assign` has
+the power to over-write the entires of a column, it is a good idea to create a new data frame object so that if
+you make a mistake, you can start again from the original data frame.

 +++